uploadinghq/api/README.md

 ####

 #### Response data formats
 JSON and XML are supported for now.
-By default it is XML.
-To get response in JSON pass at HTTP header "Accept: aplication/json"
+By default we're using XML.
+To get response in JSON fromat, pass additional HTTP header "Accept: aplication/json"

 #####Sample wrong authorization with JSON response